tubemogul/puppet-maxscale/README.markdown

 Let's say that you completed the [Before you begin](#before-you-begin) section and that you ended up with a token that is `abc12-34def`.
-You want to test out maxscale with only 1 instance on your server, use the Maxscale APT repository and all the default parameters.
+You want to test out Maxscale with only 1 instance on your server, use the Maxscale APT repository and all the default parameters.
 Then your puppet code will just be:

 ```